Pachysandra

 Pachysandra /ˌpækiˈsændrə/ is a genus of five species of evergreen perennials or subshrubs, belonging to the boxwood family Buxaceae.
 The species are native to eastern Asia and southeast North America, some reaching a height of 20–45 cm, with only weakly woody stems.
 The leaves are alternate, leathery, with a coarsely toothed margin, and are typically 5–10 cm long.
 The small uni-sexual blooms are greenish-white and produced in late spring or early summer.

 Etymology

-Pachysandra is derived from the Ancient Greek word παχύς (pachýs, 'thick') and the New Latin -androus ('of or pertaining to stamens'), and is a reference to the thick stamens.
+Pachysandra is derived from the Ancient Greek word παχύς (pachýs, 'thick') and the Neo-Latin -androus ('of or pertaining to stamens'), and is a reference to the thick stamens.